Pembroke Pines & Plantation, FL’s Favorite Orthodontist For Braces

 Do you take patients transferring from out of town?

 Yes.
 We handle a patient transferring into our Pembroke Pines or Plantation, FL, orthodontic office from another city just like a new patient.
 We gather complete diagnostic records to show the current status and propose treatment to complete the work that has been started.
-Unlike most orthodontic practices, we do not ask for a large down payment but merely assess a monthly fee to complete the orthodontic treatment in progress.

 Do you have any adult patients for braces?